lanhdev/sales-taxes/README.md

 # DESIGN

 [1] The coding test is designed with 2 main classes:
-- `Item` represents for an item in the receipt, it calculate price with taxes and taxes of each item, with the help of `TaxRate` and `FormatNumber`.
+- `Item` represents for an item of the receipt, it calculates price with taxes and taxes of each item, with the help of `TaxRate` and `FormatNumber`.
 - `Receipt` takes all items and calculates total price with taxes and total taxes for them.

 [2] Additionally, there are some helpers: